OliverWands/dialogos-plugin-frame/README.md

 # dialogos-plugin-frame

-A plugin to automatically generate dialouge graphs based on a frame.
+A plugin to automatically generate dialogue graphs based on a frame.

+## Starting the plugin
+Start a DialogOS-instance that includes the plugin using the following command:

+`./gradlew run`

 ## How to use the FrameNode

 A small introduction on how to use the `FrameNode`.

-The `FrameNode` can generate a dialogue-graph that represents a frame-based dialouge system.
+The `FrameNode` can generate a dialogue-graph that represents a frame-based dialogue system.
 Based on the frame you enter in the *Properties* of the `FrameNode` a subgraph/procedure will be generated that will try to collect the information specified in the frame.